-This means that in the spring clocks are turned forward one hour to GMT+1.
-In the autumn (fall) clock are turned back back one hour to GMT.
+In the spring clocks are turned forward one hour to GMT+1 In the autumn (fall) clock are turned back back one hour to GMT.
 This gives an extra hour of light at the start of the day in winter and at the end of the day in summer.

 When BST is in use, you can compare your local time with what the clocks show in the UK.

 Otherwise, try the GMT converter that takes into account Daylight Saving Time all over the world.

 GMT Time converter, compare London and Local.
 Enter your location or any placename for more comparisons.

 Daylight Saving Time maximises the benefit of daylight at latitudes where summer days are long.
 Society does not need daylight at 3am but it is useful for work or play at 9.00pm.
 DST allows a later dawn in summer when dawn comes early and lengthens the evening.
 This enables people to do more in the evenings without artificial light.
 The benefit tapers with latitude as day-length gets more extreme near the poles.

 BST was introduced in the UK in 1916.
 It has a fascinating history.

 British Summer Time was in force all year during the Second World War from February 1940 until October 1945 and again from February 1968 until October 1971.
 Double summer time (GMT +2) was in force in the summers from 1941-1947 except for 1946.

 Since 2002 the UK has followed the harmonised European Union rule:

 UK has ceased being a member of the European Union on 31 January 2020.
 So far there have been no official announcements regarding any changes in the Daylight Saving Time schedule.